M-Moein-M/Django-Customer-Manager/README.md

 ---
 #### Credential file
 Some credentials are loaded from a file called **cred.txt**.
-This file is something like this:
+Create a text file: /app/ContactManager/cred.txt
+The content of the file should be filled like this but with your credentials and values:
 ```
 {
 "RES_PASS_EMAIL":"A",